min2ha/ukwa-site/content/target/59760/index.en.md

   "subject": null
 }

-# Oxford Internet Institute: Is internet gaming as addictive as gambling? (no, suggests a new study)

 Blog regarding a joint research paper into internet gaming addiction.
 Research by Andrew Przybylski (OII, Oxford University), Netta Weinstein (Cardiff University), and Kou Murayama (Reading University).